 One of our favorite places on the entire planet is Kruger National Park.
 Every time we go, we feel like we’ve been transported to a wildlife paradise.
 Kruger is a top safari destination noted for easy access, budget friendliness, and some of the greatest diversity of wildlife available in Africa.

-In our experience, the best budget safari destination in Africa is Kruger National Park.
+In our experience, one of the cheapest and best safari destinations in Africa is Kruger National Park.
 It is affordable because you can rent a car and explore on your own and stay in comfortable yet reasonable accommodation inside the park.
 Kruger NP is one of the few places in the world where you can witness grand wildlife spectacles on a less than spectacular budget.

 If you have the slightest interest in wildlife, nature, and the amazing creatures on this planet, you will do yourself a big favor by putting Kruger on your bucket list.